-- owners’ equity: capital stock, retained earnings, reserve,
+- Owners’ equity: capital stock, retained earnings, reserve,

-My DSO Manager, the online recovery software
+My DSO Manager, the innovative credit management software

 What is the balance sheet?

 Assets are divided into two parts:

-- current assets: accounts receivables, inventory, work in process, cash, etc., that are constantly flowing in and out of a firm in the normal course of its business, as cash is converted into goods and then back into cash,
+- current assets: accounts receivable, inventory, work in process, cash, etc., that are constantly flowing in and out of a firm in the normal course of its business, as cash is converted into goods and then back into cash,

 - fixed assets: land, buildings, equipment, machinery, vehicles, leasehold improvements, and other such items.
-Fixed assets are not consumed or sold during the normal course of a business but their owner uses them to carry on its operations.
+Fixed assets are not consumed or sold during the normal course of a business, but their owner uses them to carry on its operations.

-Dynamic view of the balance sheet: the working capital and the working capital requirements
+A dynamic view of the balance sheet: the working capital and the working capital requirements

 How to calculate the working capital requirement?

-Working capital: equity- fixed assets.
+Working capital: equity and fixed assets.

 The WC must be positive and large enough to cover the WCR.

-Working capital requirement: Operating assets (inventories + accounts receivables) - operating liabilities (payables).
+Working capital requirement: Operating assets (inventories plus accounts receivable) minus operating liabilities (payables).

 Net cash: WC - WCR.

-The Net cash is the remaining of WC after absorption of WCR.
+The Net cash is the remaining WC after the absorption of WCR.
 If the WC covers WCR, the net cash is positive.
 This amount is reflected in cash (excess cash on a bank account).

 If the WC does not cover the WCR, net cash is negative.
 Stable financial resources are insufficient to finance the activity, and the company has recourse to short-term bank loan or credit suppliers to finance the operating cycle.